renovatebot/renovate/docs/usage/getting-started/private-packages.md

 ## Encryption and the Mend Renovate App

 Many users use [the Mend Renovate App](https://github.com/apps/renovate), which is hosted by Mend.
-If you're a user of this app, and have private modules, then the following is applicable.
+If you are a user of this app, and have private modules, then the following is applicable.

 ### Private presets with public repositories

-If you have a preset in a private repo but reference ("extend") it from a public repository then it won't work.
+If you have a preset in a private repo but reference ("extend") it from a public repository then it does not work.
 This is because public repositories are provided with a token scoped to only that particular repository, and not for all repositories within the organization.
 This is a security measure so that if the token is accidentally leaked publicly, the damage is limited to the public repository it leaked to and not to every repository within the organization.